-Role Authorized Services Cryptographic-Officer Security Administration - Administrator access to pages for access control rules, resources, users and groups, web portal services and client end point control.
+Table 5 - Services Authorized for Roles Role Cryptographic-Officer Authorized Services Module Initialization - Initial configuration of module in the non-approved Cryptographic-Officer mode.
+Security Administration - Administrator access to pages for access control rules, resources, users and groups, web portal services and client end point control.
 System Configuration - Administrator access to pages for network settings, general appliance settings, SSL settings, access and network services, and authentication.
 System Maintenance - Administrator permission to shut down or restart the appliance, update or roll back the system software, and import or export configuration data.
-System Monitoring - Read access permits the administrator to view system logs and graphs, view active users and run troubleshooting tools.
+System Monitoring - Read access permits the administrator to view system logs and graphs, view active users, and run troubleshooting tools.
 Write access permits termination of VPN End Users and to change logging levels.
 Remote Assistance - Read access permits viewing of the service configuration and the trouble ticket queue.
 Write access permits modify the service configuration and reorder the trouble ticket queue.
+Update Firmware- Write access permits installing updates to the firmware.
+Verify Image Signature -Read access permits access to file system integrity check status in the management console.
+Initiate FIPS mode - Write access permits entering the approved mode of operation.
+Initiate non-FIPS mode - Write access permits leaving the approved mode of operation.
+Establish SSH connection - Execute access permits access to the module over a secure network connection.
 System Zeroize - Zeroizes the hard disk and firmware portion of flash by writing zeros to these areas.
 User Security Administration - Rights are delegated by the Crypto-Officer and can be none, read only or read/write.
 System Configuration - Rights are delegated by the Crypto-Officer and can be none, read only or read/write.
 System Maintenance - Rights are delegated by the Crypto-Officer and can be none, read only or read/write.
 System Monitoring - Rights are delegated by the Crypto-Officer and can be none, read only or read/write.
 Remote Assistance - Rights are delegated by the Crypto-Officer and can be none, read only or read/write.
-System Zeroize - Rights are delegated by the Crypto-Officer and can be none or allowed to zeroize the hard disk and firmware portion of flash by writing zeros to these areas.
-VPN End User Send and receive network traffic - route traffic via the VPN TLS and VPN ESP interfaces.
-Cryptographic Encryption, Decryption and all CSP state management is outside the control of the VPN End User and is maintained by the cryptographic module according to the security policies of the Cryptographic Officer.
+Update Firmware - Rights are delegated by the Crypto-Officer and can be

-Table 4 - Services Authorized for Roles
+Table 5 - Services Authorized for Roles